INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • concomitant aneurysm in the nidus or feeding arteries

-• the mortality rate is approx. 10% for the first bleeding and 20% for the third bleeding
+• mortality is approx. 10% for the first bleeding and 20% for the third bleeding

 • epileptic seizures (20-25%)